 Under the Check Clearing for the 21st Century Act (Check 21) and amendments to Reg CC, the distinction between local and non-local checks has been largely eliminated for availability purposes.
 The current rule provides:

-• Most check deposits: Funds must be available by the second business day after the banking day of deposit for the first $5,525 (as adjusted), and by the fifth business day for amounts exceeding $5,525
+- Most check deposits: Funds must be available by the second business day after the banking day of deposit under § 229.12(b), unless the bank properly invokes an exception

-These are maximum periods.
+The standard schedules are maximum periods unless an exception applies.
 Many community banks provide faster availability as a competitive practice or based on customer relationship.

 ATM Deposits